Central New York • Watering the Salt City & The Erie Canal

 In the 19th century, the Erie Canal needed a reliable water supply during dry seasons.
 Engineers built a series of large reservoirs (feeder reservoirs) south of the canal in Central New York to store spring runoff and release water as needed.
 These reservoirs played a critical role in keeping the canal operational and helped fuel the growth of Syracuse as the “Salt City.”

-Built 1872–1874 on Butternut Creek.
-One of the last and largest feeders constructed.
-Today it is home to Jamesville Beach Park — popular for swimming, fishing, boating, and picnicking.
+Built 1872–1874, this was one of the last and largest feeders constructed to support the canal's summit levels.
+Today, it is home to Jamesville Beach Park, popular for swimming, fishing, and boating.

 Constructed in the 1860s on the headwaters of Limestone Creek.
-Still used for recreation with fishing, boating, and cottages around the shoreline.
+It remains a highly popular destination for regional recreation, lined with private seasonal cottages, fishing boats, and active docks.

 During wet seasons, water was stored in the reservoirs.
 In dry periods, controlled releases flowed through feeder canals into the main Erie Canal.
 This system allowed reliable transportation and supported the booming salt industry in Syracuse that relied on the canal for shipping.